MahChenHan/IDAssignment/README.md

 The Contact Me button when hover over will change border color.
 Most image when click on will open another website.
 The Footer "Instagram" and "LinkedIn" has website linked on it too.
-When the footer are hover over a line will be drawn underneath it.
+When the footer is hovered over a line will be drawn underneath it.

 Testing.
 1.Contact Form